Dallas is Getting Bigger, Better, And Teeming With Jobs

 Construction jobs in demand

-The suburbs in Dallas are growing more fortunate every year that marches by.
+The suburbs in Dallas are getting luckier every year that marches by.
 Toyota Motor Corporation, Federal Express, and Liberty Mutual Insurance will together add more than 12,000 jobs in 2017.
 The city has been kind to the construction industry too.
 The British tycoon Sir Richard Branson hosted a ceremony for the new Virgin hotel in the Design District.
 As an added bonus, 1,500 new residential units are also being constructed in the same area.
 This is likely to trigger a rise in construction jobs, though the numbers are not yet clear.

 A major hub for data centers is emerging in Dallas, especially in suburban areas.
-The suburb of Garland is soon getting a one-million-square-foot data through a partnership between Sacramento-based Raging Wire Data Centers and Japanese telecom company, NTT Communications Corp.
+The suburb of Garland is soon getting a one million-square-foot data through a partnership between Sacramento-based Raging Wire Data Centers and Japanese telecom company, NTT Communications Corp.

 While this is not particularly effective in terms of increasing job prospects, other area employers will be on the lookout for new talent.
 In other words, many of the relocated employees will bring with them new talent to the area.